 Many of today’s nursing facilities are operated by huge corporations that tend to focus more on profits than providing quality resident care.
 Family members hoping that their loved one receives the very best care are often horrified to learn that substandard care, mistreatment, neglect or outright abuse has caused the one they love significant harm, injury or death.St.
 Louis Nursing Home Resident Health Concerns

 Our St. Louis nursing home attorneys have handled many cases involving Missouri nursing home residents who have been injured, exploited, mistreated or neglected by a staff member or employee they depend upon to provide their protection and care.
-To assist families, our law firm continuously assesses, evaluates and reviews filed complaints, safety violations, health hazards and opened investigations against nursing facilities all throughout the day.
+To assist families, our network of attorneys continuously assesses, evaluates and reviews filed complaints, safety violations, health hazards and opened investigations against nursing facilities all throughout the day.
 We gather this information from publicly available sources including Medicare.gov and have posted our results below.Comparing St. Louis Area Nursing Facilities

 The list below was compiled by our legal team detailing St. Louis area nursing facilities that currently maintain below average ratings compared other nursing homes throughout the United States.
 In addition, we have added our primary concerns by outlining specific cases that have cause significant harm, damage or death to the facility’s residents.

 Rating: 5 out of 5 (30) Much above average

 Rating: 4 out of 5 (27) Above average

 Rating: 2 out of 5 (29) Below average